opendp/smartnoise-core/README.md

 #### 3. Bindings
   - Python Bindings: [whitenoise-core-python](https://github.com/opendifferentialprivacy/whitenoise-core-python)
   - R Bindings (in progress): [whitenoise-core-R](https://github.com/opendifferentialprivacy/whitenoise-core-R)
+  - Rust Bindings (in progress): [whitenoise-core-Rust](https://opendifferentialprivacy.github.io/whitenoise-core/doc/whitenoise_validator/bindings/index.html)

 Finally, there are helper libraries for building analyses, called `bindings`.
 Bindings may be written for any language, and are thin wrappers over the validator and/or runtime(s).
-Language bindings are currently available for Python, with support for at minimum R and SQL forthcoming.
+Language bindings are currently available for Python, with support for at minimum R, Rust and SQL forthcoming.

 #### Note on Protocol Buffers